jweile/dl-glossary/README.md

 * [Batch Normalization: Accelerating Deep Network Training by Reducing Internal Covariate Shift](http://arxiv.org/abs/1502.03167)
 * [Batch Normalized Recurrent Neural Networks](http://arxiv.org/abs/1510.01378)
 * [Machine Learning Glossary: Batch Normalization](https://ml-cheatsheet.readthedocs.io/en/latest/layers.html#batchnorm)

+## Batch

+We can’t pass the entire dataset into the neural net at once.
+So, we divide dataset into Number of Batches or sets or parts.

+Just like we divide a big article into multiple sets/batches/parts like Introduction, Gradient descent, Epoch, Batch size and Iterations which makes it easy to read the entire article for the reader and understand it.

 ## Bias